nebulade/synapse/INSTALL.md

 Robin Lambertz has packaged Synapse for NixOS at: https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/misc/matrix-synapse.nix

+### Cloudron

+Synapse can be installed with one click from the [Cloudron app catalogue](https://cloudron.io/button/org.matrix.synapse.html) Cloudron keeps the installed app up-to-date automatically for the user.

 # Setting up Synapse

 Once you have installed synapse as above, you will need to configure it.